Clover83/GamificationOfEvacuationDrills/README.md

 ### Webserver
 See [the webserver's repository](https://github.com/Clover83/GEDServer) for setup instructions.
+You will need to implement your own code to send data to GEDServer, as that part wasn't completed in time.